milaq/YCast/README.md

 ## Firewall rules

- * Your AVR needs access to the internet (i.e. to the station URLs you defined).
+ * Your AVR needs access to the internet.
  * Your AVR needs to reach port `80` of the machine running YCast.
  * If you want to use Radiobrowser stations, the machine running YCast needs internet access.

 ## Caveats

  * vTuner compatible AVRs don't do HTTPS.
 As such, YCast blindly rewrites every HTTPS station URL to HTTP.
 Most station providers which utilize HTTPS for their stations also provide an HTTP stream.
-Thus, must HTTPS stations should work.
+Thus, most HTTPS stations should work.
  * Some station logos are not compatible with the vTuner frontend.
  * The built-in bookmark function does not work at the moment.
 You need to manually add your favourite stations for now.